L-Acoustics/wireshark-mvu/doc/dissector-specifications.md

         Status: SUCCESS (0x00)
         Descriptor Type: STREAM_INPUT (0x0005)
         Descriptor Index: 1
-        The following fields are not set to the same value as in the command: mvu.descriptor_index
+        The following fields are not set to the same value as in the command (frame <n>): mvu.descriptor_index

 ## GET_STREAM_INPUT_INFO_EX command